pjdijxhoorn/Milestone-project-3/readme.md

 ### images
     - The hero image was taken from https://www.rawpixel.com/image/414964/cooking-slice-steak it was a free photo made by rob (no other name was given).
+    - photo smores recipe by Jessica Ruscello on Unsplash

 ### Acknowledgements